| |

 SOYBEANS:

-is 2.50 to 3.50 lower and oil is 10 to 20 points higher.
-South America should
+is 3.50 to 4.50 higher and oil is 35 to 45 points higher.
+South America

-is $11.46 1/4, where we find the 20-day moving average, with the fresh high at
+where we find the 20-day moving average, which we collapsed below Monday, with

 WHEAT:

-second week.
-Weekly export sales are expected to be in the 250,000 to 450,000
+Weekly export sales are expected to be in the 250,000 to 450,000 metric ton

-support is the 20-day moving average at $5.62 with resistance the fresh high at
+range.
+On the KC May chart, support is the 20-day moving average at $5.93 with

 David Fiala can be reached at dfiala@futuresone.com